MatthewBommerWT/wt-pokedex/README.md

 # wt-pokedex
-Starter project number 2 for learning the important pieces of swift.
+A fun started project for learning swift and networking with UIKit!